Updated 28 April 2022

-There are limits to how much you can save into pensions.
-There is a cap on how much you can contribute to a pension in a single year (your annual allowance), and also how much you can draw out of pensions in your lifetime (your lifetime allowance).
+However, there’s a limit to how much you can save into pensions.
+There is a cap on how much you can contribute to a pension in a single year (your annual allowance), and also a limit to how much you can draw out of pensions in your lifetime (your lifetime allowance).
 Although both limits are generous, higher earners and some self-employed people may run the risk of exceeding either or both.

 The most you can pay into pensions in a single tax year, and still receive tax relief, is either £40,000 or 100 per cent of your earnings (whichever is greater).
 It may sound odd to pay your entire income into a pension, but it can happen (for instance if you have savings).
 It is also a common pitfall for company directors, who may take most of their income as dividends, with only a small salary.
 Dividends don't count as 'relevant UK earnings' for this purpose, so the maximum annual pension contribution would be equal to the (small) salary.

 If you exceed this allowance, you won’t receive tax relief on the excess, and you will also have to pay an annual allowance charge.
 However, you can carry forward any unused annual allowance from the past three tax years.
 Your financial adviser can tell you more about this.

 If you have started to access your pension pots, but want to keep paying money into them, then be aware that your annual allowance will shrink to £4,000 for all defined contribution schemes you're in, and £36,000 for all defined benefit schemes.
 Find out more about this rule on the government's website.